rvravi77/Gem5-Simulation-and-Benchmarks/Readme_Group_I.txt

    also contains code(commented) for running all possible combinations.
 2. Make path changes in line 13-23 in script.py according to the comments given.
 3. Run script.py as : ~$ python3 script.py
-4. stats.txt created in 'm5out/SIMnum' directory.
+4. stats.txt created in 'm5out/SIMnum'directory.

 ******************************************************************************************************************************************************************